The Brides of Blood Island: Production

 The Brides of Blood Island was produced by Romero, Lynn, and Irwin Pizor.
 It was shot in Premier Productions Studio in Manila and on location. with a budget of $75,000.
 Intended for an American audience, the plot and dialogue made no references to the Philippines.

 The shoot was originally to run four weeks, but because the money kept running out, it ended up taking 11 weeks to complete.
 Ashley did not mind, however, since he got along well with Romero and the crew.
 If he was not paid, he would just stop working until his check came through.
 Ashley said he was keen to accept the offer to make the movie because his marriage to Deborah Walley had just broken up and he wanted to get out of the United States.

 The film was known during filming as Orgy of Blood.

+Continuity between day and night is ignored throughout the last third of the film with shots cutting from dark skies to bright blue skies and back again.

 Release

 The film was first released in the Philippines as The Brides of Blood Island by Udia Film Exchange in mid-1966, and was later released as Brides of Blood in the United States in 1968 on a double bill with Blood Fiend, a British film originally titled Theatre of Death.
 It was re-released in some areas as Brides of the Beast and Grave Desires.

 The pressbook for Brides stated that all female theater patrons would be given the opportunity to "become a Bride of Blood and receive a free engagement ring set!".
 Each customer received a set of two cheap plastic rings.
 Sam Sherman came up with the wedding ring gimmick and tried to persuade Romero to add a phony printed marriage license to the package, but Lynn vetoed the idea, noting that the phony licenses could lead Hemisphere into unwanted legal situations involving minors, such as unwanted pregnancies.